santiagobasulto/python-hacker-news/README.md

 <p align="right"></p>

-> 👉 Note: I used this library to download ALL Hacker News posts and made it available as a [public dataset in Kaggle](https://www.kaggle.com/santiagobasulto/all-hacker-news-posts-stories-askshow-hn-polls).
+> 👉 Note: As an example, I used this library to download ALL Hacker News posts and made it available as a [public dataset in Kaggle](https://www.kaggle.com/santiagobasulto/all-hacker-news-posts-stories-askshow-hn-polls).

 ## Install instructions